mixxxdj/manual/source/chapters/advanced_topics.rst

 * Change the audio output device for example to :guilabel:`Built-in Output`
 * Click :guilabel:`Create document`
-* In the :guilabel:`Output 1` channel, select an effect from the drop-down menu, for example :guilabel:`Apple > AUCompressor`
+* In the :guilabel:`Output 1` channel, select an effect from the drop-down menu, for example :menuselection:`Apple --> AUCompressor`

 The effect should now react if you play a track in Mixxx.